Table of Contents

 With that being said, this doesn’t mean your landing page can’t have content below the fold.
 While the main goal for above-the-fold information is to grab visitors’ attention, you want them to keep scrolling to learn more.

-For this reason, Neil Patel suggests including below-the-fold calls-to-action at regular intervals.
+For this reason, Neil Patel considers the whole concept of a fold a “myth.”
 This landing page design tip can help increase conversion rates.

 5. Value your visuals